git-azeez/assignment/README.md

 ### Step 1: Bump Version or Release Message

-Update the release state in your workspace:
+Update the release state in  workspace:

 cd ~/az
 <br/>\# 1.
 Bump the release version